-Deciding to take the leap and launch your own charity is exciting, but it also takes careful planning, research, and execution.
-Beyond the legal paperwork and red tape, you’ve got to hammer out a business plan, assemble a team, and come up with a smart strategy to raise funds year-round.
+Taking the leap and launching your own charity is exciting, but it also takes careful planning, research, and execution.
+Beyond the legal paperwork and red tape, you’ve got to create a business plan, assemble a team, and come up with a smart strategy to raise funds year-round.

+Ready to get started?
 We’re here to help!
-Learn how to start a charity in six steps with our handy introductory guide.
+Learn how to start a charity organization in the United States with this step-by-step guide.

 What is a charity?

 Before we dive into how to start a registered charity, let’s talk about what a charity is and isn’t.
 It’s a pretty broad term, but the Internal Revenue Service (IRS) explains exactly what “charitable” means in the context of tax-exempt nonprofit organizations.

 Basically, a charity is an organization that’s concerned with the public good.
 With philanthropic goals and a desire to improve the community or wider world around them, charities tend to be committed to causes that are humanitarian, religious, educational, scientific, or literary.

 A charity may help underprivileged people, erect public monuments, defend civil rights, advance science, or reduce community tensions.
 A charity may also conduct testing for public safety, hold amateur sports competitions, or further the prevention of cruelty to children or animals.

 There are more than 1.54 million charitable organizations in the U.S., all helping to raise vital funds and support projects that contribute to a better world.